bior12/The-Farmers-Table/SMS_Campaigns/offer_ideas.md

+# Offers

-Restaurants often use SMS marketing campaigns to attract and retain customers.
-Here are some deals and promotions that a restaurant might offer as part of an SMS marketing campaign:
+## Restaurants often use SMS marketing campaigns to attract and retain customers.
+Here are some deals and promotions that a restaurant might offer as part of an SMS marketing campaign

 1. Discounts: Offer a percentage discount on the total bill or specific items.
 For example, "Get 15% off your next meal with us when you show this SMS."